drug-design/course/docs/chapters/structure-based-design.md

 #### Example of Optimized Structure

-A typical example of a peptidic compound that bears these changes is A-77003, which is about 5000 times more potent than MVT-101 (pKi = 0.15 nM).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/example-optimized-structure-b3b9425c'><i class='fa fa-play' aria-hidden='true'></i></button>A typical example of a peptidic compound that bears these changes is A-77003, which is about 5000 times more potent than MVT-101 (pKi = 0.15 nM).

 ![](https://media.drugdesign.org/course/structure-based-design/9_9_3_1.png){: loading=lazy }
 ### X-ray Structure of the A-77003 Complex (1/4)

-Analysis of the complex shows that A-77003 (in which the scissile amide bond of the substrate is replaced by a diol moiety) anchors well on the two aspartic acids Asp-25 and Asp-25'.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/x-ray-structure-a-77003-complex-14-a98f563c'><i class='fa fa-play' aria-hidden='true'></i></button>Analysis of the complex shows that A-77003 (in which the scissile amide bond of the substrate is replaced by a diol moiety) anchors well on the two aspartic acids Asp-25 and Asp-25'.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.